Administration API

 ....

-If you are using Modyo from a web browser and are logged in as an administrator, then you will be able to access API URLs from the same browser.
-You can make requests simply by having the session cookie in your browser.
+If you are using Modyo from a web browser and have a session started as an administrator, then you can access the API URLs from the same browser.
+You will be able to make requests simply by having the session cookie in the administrative part of the platform.

 Remember that you will only be able to access the same sections of the API that you are allowed to access from the Modyo interface.